Rhinebeck Pollinator Pathway

 Reduce Your Lawn

-The American lawn has that traditional look—but we’ve come to learn its an outdated approach to landscaping.
+The American lawn has that traditional look—and we’ve come to learn it’s an outdated approach to landscaping.
 If you can reduce the amount of space dedicated to lawn, just think about it, you’d have more space for flowering, pollinator friendly garden habitat.
 Plus, you’d need to mow and water less—saving yourself valuable time and wasting less money on gas and water.
 (Electric mowers are the future anyway!)

 We recommend the “lasagne method” for reclaiming parts of your lawn.
 This is when you lay out flattened cardboard boxes on top of the grass.
 Then layer on soil and compost and sow your seeds on top and water as you would any other garden.
 The cardboard smothers the lawn and any weeds and eventually biodegrades, adding to your soil.
 And we recommend you pace yourself!
 Start with an area and see how it goes.
 Look up “lasagna composting” on Youtube for how-to’s.